muke5hy/oldBlog/content/notes/2016-03-24-system-program-problem-detected-on-each-startup-ubuntu.md

     -rw------- 1 root    whoopsie 275K Mar 23 12:03 mysql-server-5.5.0.crash
     -rw-r----- 1 root    whoopsie 634K Mar 24 11:34 susres.2016-03-24_11:34:14.141978.crash

-As you can see in the crash folder older issues are also there hence they also get poped up whenever system gets startup.
+As you can see in the result older crash files are also present.
+Hence they also poped up whenever system gets startup.

+### Removing all the crash files,

-We can simply remove the all the files and good to go.
-Once the files are remove you will get popup for new crashes.
+We can simply remove all the files and then good to go.
+And after removing you might get popup if new crash happens.

     $ sudo rm /var/crash/*